thhsh/kb.thh.sh/docs/index.md

 ## How does it work?

-I've got a git repo of Markdown files, processed through [:simple-materialformkdocs: Material for MkDocs Insiders](https://squidfunk.github.io/mkdocs-material/), and then the output is dumped out to [:simple-cloudflarepages: Cloudflare Pages](https://pages.dev).
+I've got a git repo of Markdown files, processed through [:simple-materialformkdocs: Material for MkDocs Insiders](https://squidfunk.github.io/mkdocs-material/insiders/), and then the output is dumped out to [:simple-cloudflarepages: Cloudflare Pages](https://pages.dev).

 There's more about how this site is put together over in the [:octicons-gear-16: Meta section](meta/index.md).

+On the off chance you're looking for it, the source for this site is over on GitHub at [:material-github: thhsh/kb.thh.sh](https://github.com/thhsh/kb.thh.sh).

 ## Why "Working Notes"?
 This thing is a forever-ongoing project that is never going to be finished.
 There isn't a final product, and most of the content is likely going to be notes about various life things, that are likely going to be useful to primarily **me**.
 Hence, *Working Notes*.
 (And, `#thanksADHD`, I can't remember a damn thing on my own, so it's also my working memory most of the time.)